JincorTech/auth-ts-client/README.md

 4. Deactivate tokens for users and tenants.
 5. Remove users.

 The user can be attached to several tenants through the field tenant.
-It is filled from the tenant's token in the Jincor Auth service.
+It is filled from the tenant's token in the [Auth service](https://github.com/JincorTech/backend-auth) service.

 ## Usage